 There is a certain procedure that the requesting parent must follow if there is no agreement for relocation.
 A petition to relocate must be filed and served on the non-relocating parent.
 The statute is very specific as to what information must be included in the petition.
 After service of the petition, the other parent has 20 days to serve a written response to the petition objecting to the relocation.
 If he or she fails to respond within that time frame, then without further notice or hearing the relocation will be allowed, unless it is not in the best interest of the child.
 If the parent requesting the relocation fails to follow the procedure outlined in the statute and relocates the child, then he or she may be subject penalties, including, but not limited to, contempt or other action compelling the return of the child as well as being taken into consideration in any action for relocation or modification of visitation or timesharing.
 The statute lists factors that the court uses to evaluate whether the relocation is in the best interest of the child.
 The parent requesting the relocation has the burden of proving by a preponderance of the evidence that the move is in the best interest of the child.
 If this burden can be met, than the burden shifts to the other parent to prove by a preponderance of evidence that it is not in the best interest of the child.
 The judge determines whether the preponderance of the evidence burden has been met.

-If you have questions regarding child relocation either during a divorce or otherwise, contact the law firm of All Family Law Group, P.A.
-We provide a free initial consultation to discuss your options Contact our firm by e-mail or call 813-321-3421.
+If you have questions regarding child relocation either during a divorce or otherwise, contact the law firm of All Family Law Group, P.A. to schedule a free consultation with one of our highly rated Tampa child relocation lawyers to discuss your options Contact our firm by e-mail or call 813-672-1900.
 We will respond at our earliest opportunity!
+Se habla Español.